-If you use Google Spreadsheets for personal budget management and also like to get things done from the Linux terminal as much as possible, I have some good news for you.
+If you use Google Spreadsheets for personal budget management and also like to get things done from the command line as much as possible, I have some good news for you.
 I’ve built a CLI app to insert transaction entries in monthly budget spreadsheets with simple commands from CLI.
 Today I’ll be walking you through the process of building this app.

 If you don’t have one already, you can go ahead and create a monthly budget template from the spreadsheet template gallery.
 You can also check out the sample budget sheet that I’ve created to see what it looks like.
 It’s made up of two pages (sheets):

 - Transactions page lets you insert expense & income entries.

 - Summary page lets you keep track of your budget.

 The main purpose of this tool is to let you insert entries in Transactions page from CLI, saving you the trouble of opening the actual spreadsheet in a browser.